bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 newly written OOP converted helper functions!
 Remember to think about the previous considerations in your code review and walk them through areas you think could use some improvement.

+Please submit your new `helper_functions.py` that's been transformed into classes and the edited code review as a file named `code_review.py`.

 ## Resources and Stretch Goals